Friction coefficient testing: From very small to M80

 Depending on the friction coefficient of the screw connection, up to 90% of the applied torque turns into friction and therefore mainly into heat.
 Only the remaining 10% is available for elongating the screw and thus generating the clamp force.
 As the prevailing clamp force within the screw connection cannot be measured directly in most applications, the screw connection is tightened to a specified torque.
 The clamp force resulting from the applied torque depends on the friction coefficient and decreases as the friction coefficient increases.
 Too little clamp force can lead to loosening or even complete release of the screw connection.
 Excessive clamp force, on the other hand, can lead to elongation of the screw and thus to permanent plastic deformation.
 The tensioned components can also be damaged if the clamp force is too high.

 Screw connections are the backbone of many constructions and applications.
 It must always be ensured that the desired clamp force is achieved in the connection.
 As a result, systems with a set (i.e. known and specified) friction coefficient are required to ensure a stable assembly process.
-The friction coefficient testing enables the friction coefficient to be determined experimentally and thus guarantees the desired friction coefficient.
+Friction coefficient testing enables the friction coefficient to be determined experimentally and thus guarantees the desired friction coefficient.

 The functional principle of friction coefficient testing

-In the friction coefficient testing, the component to be tested (usually a screw or nut) is screwed against reference parts in our testing machine.
-The connection consists of a screw, washer and nut.
-The testing device records the parameters such as total torque T and bearing surface friction torque Tb.
-The testing device also records the clamp force F and the rotation angle Θ. The screw extension can be additionally recorded from a size of M18.
+In friction coefficient testing, tested component (usually a screw or nut) is screwed against reference parts in our testing machine.The connection consists of a screw, washer and nut.
+The testing device records parameters such as total torque T and bearing surface friction torque Tb.
+The testing device also records the clamp force F and the rotation angle Θ. The screw extension can additionally be recorded from a size of M18.

 The parameters thread torque Tth, as well as the friction coefficients µtot (total friction coefficient), µb (coefficient of friction between bearing surfaces under nut or bolt head) and µth (coefficient of friction between threads) can be calculated from the recorded parameters.
 It is also possible to calculate the K-factor (a simplified friction coefficient parameter).